wp-plugins/si-contact-form/readme.txt

 Authentication: Yes,
 Username: your full gmail address,
 Password: your mail password.
 Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.

+8. Maybe your web server has a broken mail function, contact your web host for support.

 == Screenshots ==